01 Jul IPL Lasers Remove Hair NOT Tattoos – FACT

 Do your research before settling on a laser tattoo removal specialist.
 Check websites and reviews.
 Look at Before and After Images.
 Ask questions especially about the equipment used.
-As the Choice article points out, proper laser tattoo removal systems cost around $150,000 (in 2019 it is now $350,000!), so why settle for anything less than the best?
+As the Choice article points out, proper laser tattoo removal systems cost around $150,000 in 2014.
+In 2020 the best Pico technology lasers cost around $350,000, so why settle for anything less than the latest and the best technology?

 We agree completely with the Choice article “Tattoo removal – If the price sounds too good to be true, chances are you’re going to get burned.”